This is the way the world ends,

 I cover my mouth, trying to blink away the fresh tears.

 Hisashi is always right, but maybe hope isn't the best thing to go on anymore.

 "We need to look around," he says in a rush, causing me to pull my gaze away from the horrifying sight in the courtyard.
 "Maybe we can find a match or a lighter or something.
 If we don't find light while it's still day, we'll be screwed when it gets dark."
 He punctuates the sentence with a cough, only this time, it's worse: throaty and wet.
 He slouches over and coughs up blood.

 "Hisashi!?"
 Rei and I say simultaneously.
 She grasps his arm in support—whether it's for herself or him, I'm not sure.
 I stay where I'm at, ignoring the urge to go to him as well, and tighten my grip on the railing.

 He continues coughing, the blood starting to soak the sleeve of his uniform jacket.

 As he leans back against the railing, my eyes widen.
 He looks worse than a few seconds ago.
 Blood is dripping down his mouth, falling loudly to the pavement.
 His normally light skin is now a dark ash, dark grey outlining his brown eyes.
 His eyes are focusing in and out, glazing over.
 He's not breathing anymore—it's more like wheezing.
-The wound where Mr. Wakisaka is worse as well: instead of just teeth marks with blood oozing out of them, it looks like a gaping hole in his arm—the teeth marks somehow expanded and are now showing bone.
+The wound where Mr. Wakisaka bit him is worse as well: instead of just teeth marks with blood oozing out of them, it looks like a gaping hole in his arm—the teeth marks somehow expanded and are now showing bone.
 The blood seeping into the pathetically made wrap is mixed with yellowish puss, tainting the white with swirls of yellow and red.

 His smirk is dark, brows drawn together in aggravation.
 "Just like in the movies," he states, voice breaking.
 "One bite is fatal."